Live Streaming vs. Traditional Live Broadcasting: What’s the DifferenceDecember 13, 2019

 Traditional broadcasting, on the other hand, remains stuck in the paradigm of one-way communication (save a few tactics like inviting viewers to vote online or enter to win a prize).

-Streaming vs. Cable and Satellite: Adaptive Bitrate Streaming
+Streaming vs. Broadcasting: Adaptive Bitrate Streaming

 Many traditional television stations offer both HD (high definition) and SD (standard definition) channels for the same content.
 Viewers can manually select which one they’d like to view, or the service might automatically redirect viewers to an HD broadcast.